rg-software-pvt/Coursera_Capstone/Week-5 Capstone Report - Segmenting and Clustering Neighbourhoods in Fredericton-Github.md

 # Segmenting and Clustering Neighborhoods in Fredericton, NB
 ## Applied Data Science Capstone Week 5 Peer-Graded Project Report

-By Jason L. Urquhart
+By Rohit Gupta
-December 20, 2018
+April 13, 2019

 ## Introduction to the opportunity
 Fredericton is the Capital City of the only Canadian fully-bilingual Province of New Brunswick and is beautifully located on the banks of the Saint John River.
 While one of the least populated provincial capital cities with a population base of less than 60 thousand residents, it offers a wide spectrum of venues and is a governement, university and cultural hub.